brandonpittman/site/content/notes/synergy-x.md

 ## 7. Worth the Trade-offs?

-To me, as an at-home knife, getting the toolset was worth the tradeoffs in having a pocket clip I didn't really need, having a liner lock that I didn't really need, and having skeltonized scales that I don't like (although the silver scales deemphasize the cut-outs).
+To me, as an at-home knife, getting the toolset was worth the tradeoffs in having a pocket clip I didn't really need, having a liner lock that I didn't really need, and having skeletonized scales that I don't like (although the silver scales deemphasize the cut-outs).